 I currently serve as President of the Philosophy Learning and Teaching Organization (PLATO), a national non-profit organization that supports the introduction of philosophy and dialogical education in K-12 classrooms.
 In this role, I support students, teachers, and administrators in their efforts to practice philosophy in schools.

-In addition, I am founder and editor of Precollege Philosophy and Public Practice, a peer-reviewed, open-access journal for research on precollege and public-facing philosophy, and have published several public-focused articles on topics in ethics education, child development, and philosophy for children/pre-college philosophy:
+In addition, I am founding editor of Precollege Philosophy and Public Practice, a peer-reviewed, open-access journal for research on precollege and public-facing philosophy, and have published several public-focused articles on topics in ethics education, child development, and philosophy for children/pre-college philosophy:

 “Humanities in Class: How to Think and Learn in the Humanities,” (with Allison Cohen), a chapter in this National Humanities Center open-access book on key practices and qualities of philosophy for a public audience.